annapamma/vue-heatmap-tutorial/README.md

 This heatmap isn't too meaningful right now though, so let's try using some real data.

 ## Using Real Data
 We'll be making a heatmap of the median rent prices for each neighborhood in Manhattan over the past 5 years.
-This dataset is from the real estate site StreetEasy (!link).
+This dataset is from the real estate site [StreetEasy](https://streeteasy.com/blog/data-dashboard/).

 ### Loading the data
 Add another script tag, this time to load the rent data.